Top Product: TP-Link Archer AX21 Wi-Fi 6 Router | $90 | Amazon

 If you’re serious about gaming and want a router that promises the best-possible experience, the recently-released Netgear Nighthawk Pro Gaming XR1000 is a feature-rich Wi-Fi 6 model.
 Powered by a triple-core 1.5 GHz processor and DumaOS 3.0, this beast of a router lets you optimize and allocate bandwidth for certain needs (including live streaming to Twitch) and has geo-fencing features to help you select the best servers to use.

 Netgear mailed me a sample to try out for a few weeks in place of my usual Nest Wi-Fi setup, and even with just the single access point, it provided speedy wireless access throughout my entire house.
-Gaming performance was stellar across the board, whether in Rocket League or Fortnite, but it’s not cheap: the list price is $350, but both Amazon and Best Buy are offering it for just $300 as of this writing.
+Gaming performance was stellar across the board, whether in Rocket League or Fortnite, but it’s not cheap: the list price is $350, but Amazon is offering it for just $297 as of this writing.
 Only the truly hardcore need apply.